Grait-Interaction/grait-reactnative-boilerplate/README.md

 # Grait React Native Boilerplate
-> A simple to use boilerplate for React Native that we use at Grait Interaction for our production line of React Native applications.
+> A simple to use React Native boilerplate that we use as our base at Grait Interaction for our production line of React Native applications.
 It's a full featured boilerplate with redux, redux-persist and reactnavigation integrated, working out-of-the-box.